Implementation examples Node.js

 Follow the instructions on this page if your integration uses the /payments or /payments/details endpoint, and Checkout API 49 or later.

-If your integration uses only the /sessions endpoint, you don't need additional configuration for 3D Secure.
-If you're using Checkout API 46 or earlier, follow instructions in the 3D Secure 2 integration guide for v46 or earlier.
+If your integration uses only the /sessions endpoint, you do not need additional configuration for 3D Secure.
+If you are using Checkout API 46 or earlier, follow instructions in the 3D Secure 2 integration guide for v46 or earlier.

 To handle card payments with redirect 3D Secure authentication: